 For most of my adult life, I’ve been a huge fan of Frank Sinatra’s music.
 One of his big holiday hits is a song written by Sammy Cohn and Jule Styne called the Christmas Waltz.
-Having recently heard the song one of the themes, “It’s that time of year,” kept playing over and over in my head.
-While the song is a romantic offering of the Christmas season, these lyrics resonant with me for much more serious reasons.
+One of the themes, “It’s that time of year,” kept playing over in my head.
+While the song is a romantic offering, these lyrics resonant with me for much more serious reasons.

-Still a number of weeks away from Christmas, we’re now about to enter our wonderful holiday season with the arrival of Thanksgiving.
+We’re about to kick off the season with the arrival of Thanksgiving.
 Of course, as a fleet safety professional, I’m also acutely aware that it’s that time of year, when we unfortunately experience some of the worst crashes and traffic fatality statistics.

 Between Thanksgiving and New Year's, estimates project that more than 100 million travelers will take to the road.
 The heavy traffic load coupled with winter weather and boozy celebrations make it a potentially dangerous time to be driving.
 According to the National Highway Traffic Safety Administration, the number of traffic fatalities increases by approximately 25 percent and injuries are in the tens of thousands during the holiday season.